renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 ### Special Results

 If a character succeeds on a check and their MoS is 30 or more, then they have scored an **exceptional success**.
-If they succeed and their MoS is a “double”—that is, a multiple of 11, like 22 or 55—then they have scored a critical success.
+If they succeed and their MoS is a “double” — that is, a multiple of 11, like 22 or 55—then they have scored a **critical success**.
-Conversely, if they fail and their MoF is 30 or more, then they have scored an exceptional failure; if they fail and they rolled a double, then they have scored a critical failure.
+(For completeness sake, we also call an MoS of 29 or less — that isn't a crit — a **basic success**.)

-Sometimes, for clarity, we’ll call a success that is neither an exceptional or critical success a “normal success,” and we’ll call a failure that is neither an exceptional nor a critical failure a “normal failure”.
+Conversely, if they fail and their MoF is 30 or more, then they have scored an exceptional failure; if they fail and they rolled a double, then they have scored a critical failure; and if they fail but their MoF is 29 or less, then they have scored a basic failure.

-The effects of these *special results* vary: some rules will spell out exactly what happens, but more often, it will be up to the GM’s discretion.
+The effects of *exceptional* and *critical* results vary: some rules will spell out exactly what happens, but more often, it will be up to the GM’s discretion.
 Generally, exceptional successes should get a noticeable bonus, while exceptional failures should carry some extra consequence.
 Critical successes and failures should be particularly impactful.